Lessons from Liz

 Liz Strauss has written another great article that includes a few quotes from her friend and mentor, Annie Galvin Teich.

-- Part of [sic] ANY learning is realising that you are not always going to make the right decisions.
+• Part of ANY learning is realising that you are not always going to make the right decisions.

 I’m also quite impressed that you’ve put your cats to work.
 We have ours working in the morale department but would love it if they could actually generate some revenue.
 I’m adding you to my RSS feed and look forward to reading future posts.